lupyuen/lupyuen.github.io/src/tcc.md

   const char *buf,  // Buffer to be printed size_t buflen     // Buffer Length
 );

+// ECALL Parameters:
+// Register A0 is 61 (SYS_write)
+// Register A1 is the File Descriptor (1 for Standard Output)
+// Register A2 points to the String Buffer to be printed
+// Register A3 is the Buffer Length
 ```

 That's the same NuttX System Call that __printf__ executes internally.